Kibrael/RPG/python/combat.md

 ### Combat Overview
 Combat, like other skill use, tests a player against an opponent.
 The opponent could be active or passive.
 The main distinction

+### Combat Round Options:
+**Attack:**
+- Roll dice pool + skill + modifiers + boons
+-	For each attack, the target may make a defense roll using one or more of the skills available.
+	Most commonly this is defending with a weapon or shield.

+Position/Move:

 ### Armor Effects and Modifiers
 Armor mitigates damage received.
 This mitigation is a passive effect and requires no action or skill use by the wearer.